 \textbf{Dataset}.
 To evaluate our method, we construct a dataset of 100 textual descriptions of cities, of which 30\% are manually written and 70\% are generated by the GPT-4o model.
 The dataset contains various types of textual descriptions, which is elaborated in Appendix.~\ref{dataset_curation}.

 \textbf{Baselines}.
-For comparison, we adopt Trellis~\cite{xiang2025structured}, Hunyuan3D (API)~\cite{lai2025hunyuan3d}, and Syncity~\cite{engstler2025syncity} as baseline methods.
-Trellis and Hunyuan3D are two widely used text-to-3D generation models, while Syncity is a recently proposed training-free autoregressive method for world generation. \textbf{Implementation details}.
-In our experiments, we adopt GPT-4o as the large language model, GPT-Image for image editing, and Hunyuan3D (API) for image-to-3D generation.
+For comparison, we adopt Trellis~\cite{xiang2025structured}, Hunyuan3D (API)~\cite{lai2025hunyuan3d}, CityCraft~\cite{deng2024citycraft} and SynCity~\cite{Engstler_2025_ICCV} as baseline methods.
+Trellis and Hunyuan3D are widely used and representative text-to-3D generation models.
+CityCraft is a learning-based method that first generates a scene layout and then retrieves predefined assets to populate it, whereas SynCity is a recently proposed training-free autoregressive approach for large-scale world generation.

+\textbf{Implementation details}.
+In our experiments, we adopt GPT-4o as the large language model, GPT-Image-1 for image editing, and Hunyuan3D (API) for image-to-3D generation.
 The specific experimental setup and hyperparameter configurations are provided in Appendix.~\ref{implementation}.